 The site benefits from very good accessibility with its close proximity to numerous bus routes and the M50.

-Figure 2.1 Site Location with the extent of the site identified in red.
+Figure 2.1 Site Location with the extent of the site identified in red and the ownership boundary in blue.

 2.2 Transport Access